mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 ---
-title: "Fix C++26 by making the symmetric and Hermitian rank-1, rank-2, rank-k, and rank-2k updates consistent with the BLAS"
+title: "Fix C++26 by making the rank-1, rank-2, rank-k, and rank-2k updates consistent with the BLAS"
 document: P3371R1
 date: today
 audience: LEWG